40843245/Vocabulary/English Vocabulary/Vocabulary list1.md

 in actuality

 ## ADJECTIVE:
-existing or holding a specified position in fact but not necessarily by legal right:
+existing or holding a specified position in fact but not necessarily by legal right.